One Worldwide Plaza: Facade

 The base of the building is three stories tall and is designed to relate to the neighboring residential buildings.
 It is clad with gray-purple granite and contains outwardly curved entrances on all four sides.
 These curved sections contain Renaissance-inspired colonnades with granite pilasters, behind which is an oval passageway with a vaulted ceiling.
 The building's two original anchor tenants, advertising agency Ogilvy & Mather and law firm Cravath, Swaine & Moore, had their own entrances.
 This was because Ogilvy & Mather had requested a private entrance during the building's construction.
 Ogilvy & Mather's entrance faced 49th Street; Cravath, Swaine & Moore's entrance faced Eighth Avenue; and other tenants had an entrance facing west.
 The entrance on the northern elevation, facing 50th Street, is used for retail rather than as an office lobby.

 The rest of the facade is made largely of brick and is designed in a manner reminiscent of the Gothic Revival style.
 Glen-Gery was hired to manufacture the brick because it was one of the few contractors capable of manufacturing the tinted brick that the developers wanted.
 The main section of the building is clad with maize-colored brick, but the windows at the center of each elevation are emphasized by vertical strips of rust-colored brick.
 The facade originally contained single-paned windows, which gave the effect of a flat facade.
 The building contains several setbacks, which are decorated with white brick that is designed to evoke the appearance of stone.
-The building has shallow setbacks, which make it much larger than older Art Deco skyscrapers in New York City.
+The building's shallow setbacks give it a much larger floor area than older Art Deco skyscrapers in New York City, which had deeper setbacks and consequently less interior space.

 The tower is topped by a pyramidal copper roof with round dormer windows.
 The pyramid has eight sides and measures 150 ft tall.
 The design of the roof was inspired by the pyramidal roofs of several other New York City office buildings in the early 20th century, such as the New York Life Building and the Helmsley Building.
 The building is crowned by a pyramidal glass lantern.